Monday, 31 December 2018

 James persuaded me to accompany him to Glasgow Green yesterday for the annual 5th November fireworks display.
 I don’t always go to this because I’m not very comfortable with big, council-organised firework displays.
 If it should go wrong it could go very wrong indeed with about 600 lb of explosives, and when the children were younger I always preferred to have our own firework displays in the garden, which I could supervise and make sure they were safe.
 There is also the chance of someone in the very large crowd at Glasgow Green smuggling in their own fireworks and wreaking havoc with them, although to be fair that rarely happens.
 Anyway, we took the train to Bridgeton, only two stops along the line from us.
 The fireworks were indeed spectacular, especially the finale, and we had a celebratory dinner at the nearby West Brewery, one of the many trendy micro-breweries that are springing up everywhere.
 The food was Germanic and tasty, with lots of sausages and goulash soup and apple strudel.
 When we were still at the firework display we got a message from Alasdair, who was playing football with his colleagues, to enquire about dinner and we invited him to join us.
 He then traversed the city from Townhead to Bridgeton on foot and arrived only fifteen minutes after us.
 The three of us had a hearty dinner and a good chat, before catching the train home, which was full of my ex pupils who had clearly had a bit to drink.
 Luckily (and possibly thanks to the alcohol) they seemed to remember me fondly!

-Monday 5 November 2018
+Monday, 5 November 2018

 The Aftermath

 James did a lot of tidying up after the party - he hates to leave things messy overnight - so by Sunday morning the house was fairly tidy with the glassware lined up to be washed and the dishwasher going like a merry-go-round.
 James and I went to meet Jenn and Russ for breakfast at the airport before their flight, and it was nice to have a post-party chat.
-Then we met up with Heather and Ewan in town for a coffee and to return Heather’s phone which she had left at our house after the festivities, and thence to meet David and Chanel at Buchanan Galleries where we bought David the jeans and jacket that he had requested for his birthday.
+Then we met up with Heather and Ewan in town for a coffee and to return Heather’s phone which she had left at our house after the festivities, and thence to meet Davie and Chanel at Buchanan Galleries where we bought Davie the jeans and jacket that he had requested for his birthday.

 By mid-afternoon we were back home and ready to finish the cleaning up, and were met with a lovely surprise.
 Alasdair had done all of the rest of the cleaning and tidying including washing all the glasses!
 Oh joy!
 We were able to have an afternoon nap before Grandma came round for tea, it was fantastic!
 I really did enjoy our party but what a pleasure it was to snuggle down under the duvet for a couple of hours with no plans or preparation to do.
-Grandma was on good form and after tea we looked at Ally’s holiday photos (the ones I had been too ill to look at on Thursday!) and Jamie rather heart-warmingly phones to find out how the party had gone.
+Grandma was on good form and after tea we looked at Ally’s holiday photos (the ones I had been too ill to look at on Thursday!) and Jamie rather heart-warmingly phoned to find out how the party had gone.
 We all had a fairly early night.
 The party is most definitely over.

-Sunday 4 November 2018
+Sunday, 4 November 2018

 Party!